 On March 18, 2014, Fresenius SE & Co.
 KGaA placed €500 million equity-neutral convertible bonds due 2019.
 The bonds were issued at par.
-The coupon was fixed at 0%.On December 31, 2015 the conversion price was €49.6611.
+The coupon was fixed at 0%.
+On December 31, 2016 the conversion price was €49.5184.

-At December 31, 2015, the negative fair value of the derivative embedded in the convertible bonds was €228 million.
+At December 31, 2016, the negative fair value of the derivative embedded in the convertible bonds was €267 million.
 Fresenius SE & Co.
 KGaA has purchased stock options (call options) to secure against future fair value fluctuations of this derivative.
-The positive fair value of the call options at December 31, 2015 was €228 million as well.
-The embedded derivative and the call options build a hedge relationship and are accounted for at a book value of €46 million each following the "Einfrierungsmethode".
+The positive fair value of the call options at December 31, 2016 was €267 million as well.
+The embedded derivative and the call options build a hedge relationship and are accounted for in other assets and other liabilities at a book value of €46 million each following the "Einfrierungsmethode".